 Founder, StopAfib.org

 P.S.
-This is your opportunity to discover how you can begin to get your life back, just like so many others have after attending the conference.
+This is your opportunity to discover how you can start to love your life again, just like so many others have after attending the conference.
 Register today, and we’ll see you in August.